kite-sdk/kite/kite-data/src/site/markdown/guide.md

 of these objects are interfaces, permitting multiple implementations, each with different functionality.
-The current release contains an implementation of each of these components for the Hadoop FileSystem abstraction (found in the `com.cloudera.cdk.data.filesystem` package), for Hive (found in the `com.cloudera.cdk.data.hcatalog` package), and for HBase (see the section about Dataset Repository URIs for how to access it).
+The current release contains an implementation of each of these components for the Hadoop FileSystem abstraction (found in the `org.kitesdk.data.filesystem` package), for Hive (found in the `org.kitesdk.data.hcatalog` package), and for HBase (see the section about Dataset Repository URIs for how to access it).

 While, in theory, any implementation of Hadoop's `FileSystem` abstract class is